 is the total duration of the L-STF, L-CEF, L-Header, EDMG-Header-A, and Data fields of the PPDU

+For 2.16+2.16 GHz transmission, the total number of transmit chains, NTX, shall be an even number.
+The first NTX/2 transmit chains shall be used for transmission on the primary channel and the second NTX/2 transmit chains shall be used for transmission on the secondary channel (see 30.3.4).

 The filtering procedure is performed with a pulse shaping filter, , defined at the Nup×1.76 GHz sampling rate as follows: